robbertberry/mission-control/README.md

 We would like to thank you for taking the time to complete this assignment.
 We believe this to be an effective way of allowing you to show us your skills, on your own time, without the pressure of someone looking over your shoulder.
 Your code will be used to help us decide if we'd like to proceed with the interview process.
 Please understand that completing this assignment doesn't guarantee follow up interviews.
 We will keep you posted either way.
 Reach out to your point of contact at Doximity with any questions.

+**We love descriptive commit messages and comments.
+If there are additional opimizations you'd make to the code let us know, even if you don't get to them.**

 _Even though there is no strict time limit, you should expect to take 3-5 hours to complete the assignment.
 Have fun!_